Waithera-Mbucho/Beauty--Basket--Alpha/README.md

 Beauty Basket Alpha  is a quantitative skincare portfolio optimizer designed to help users invest in high-performing products tailored to clinical markers of skin health.

-Inspired by financial modeling and backed by dermatology board standards, it uses scientifically defined skin quality factors  to deliver maximum Glow Score under a user-defined budget.
+Inspired by financial modeling and backed by dermatology board standards, it uses scientifically defined skin quality factors to deliver maximum Glow Score under a user-defined budget or budget range.

 ---